leirimnad/EPAMPython/documentation/SRS.md

 * The "..." icon appears on the employee's card
 * User clicks "..." and chooses "Edit" option
 * The employee edit form is displayed
-* User changes employee’s data and presses “Save” button;
+* User changes employee’s data and presses the save button;
 * If any data is entered incorrectly, incorrect data messages are displayed;
 * If entered data is valid, then edited data is added to database;
 * If error occurs, then error message is displaying;